q3769/conseq4j/README.md

 ## Use it...
 For those who are in a hurry, skip directly to Setup 3.

 The typical use case is with an asynchronous message consumer.
 First off, you can do Setup 1 in the consumer.
-The messaging provider (an EMS queue, a Kafka topic partition, etc.) will usually make sure that messages are delivered to the `onMessage` method in the same order as they are received and won't deliver the next message until the previous call to `onMessage` returns.
+The messaging provider (an EMS queue, a Kafka topic partition, etc.) will usually make sure that messages are delivered to the provider-managed `onMessage` method in the same order as they are received and won't deliver the next message until the previous call to the method returns.
 Thus logically, all messages are consumed in a single-threaded fashion in the same/correct order as they are delivered by the messaging provider.

 ### Setup 1
 ```
 public class MessageConsumer {

+    /**
+     * run-time invocation of this method is managed by the messaging provider
+     */
     public void onMessage(Message shoppingEvent) {
         process(shoppingEvent);
     }